sheldyso/sheldyso.github.io/index.md

 ### Certifications

 I am currently working towards a certificiation with [FreeCodeCamp](https://www.freecodecamp.org/learn/) on Scientific Computing with Python.
-Once completed, the certification will be available on LinkedIn.
+Once completed, the certification will be available to view on LinkedIn.
 I also plan to complete the Data visualisation certification as it strongly coincides with my current studies in my Systems Design and Development and Introduction to AI module.

+### Gloucestershire Employability Award : Bronze

+I am currently working towards my Bronze Employability award as part of the University of Gloucestershires Future Plan extra-carricular and skills development achievements.
+The bronze award consists of 4 main sections:

+- Attend 5 workshops or resources.
+- Log 20 Hours of Professional Development or work experience
+- Complete a career readiness report
+- Write a reflection on the preceeding tasks

+For my 20 hours, I logged 1 hour for my course representative role as I took part in the course conference and held discussions in class with the Course leader and students.
+For the remaining 19 hours, The development of this placement portfolio will go towards my professional development.